Central and West Asia

 |03B - Forbearance||KZT360,000,000,000||USD873,256,519||

-(i) No amount/estimate: Banks have been requested to allow loan repayments deferrals until mid-June and refrain from charging penalties for borrowers affected by the emergency; and (ii) April 27, More than 1.6 million citizens and 11,000 SMEs received deferral on loan payments in the amount of KZT360 billion.
+(i) No amount/estimate: No amount/estimate: The NBK and financial institutions have agreed to allow borrowers to defer debt repayments until mid-June at the latest, as well as refrain from charging penalties for borrowers affected by the emergency; (ii) 27 April 2020, More than 1.6 million citizens and 11,000 SMEs received deferral on loan payments in the amount of KZT360 billion.

 |04 - Equity support info_outline|

-No amount/estimate: May 20, residents in Almaty can defer utility payments for March and April until the end of 2020 with no fines or penalty.
-Reimbursement of utilities expenses for April and May in amount of KZT15,000 will also be provided for socially vulnerable groups.
+(i) No amount/estimate: 20 May 2020, residents in Almaty can defer utility payments for March and April until the end of 2020 with no fines or penalty.
+Reimbursement of utilities expenses for April and May in amount of KZT15,000 will also be provided for socially vulnerable groups; (ii) No amount/estimate: July, The government announced a new round of income support payments of KZT42,500 to certain categories of the population.

 |06 - Budget reallocation info_outline|